 If your pet has a seizure disorder, then oils like basil, wintergreen, black pepper, rosemary, camphor, sage, eucalyptus, hyssop, and fennel should be avoided.
 They are associated with lowering the seizure threshold.

 Disorders that involve bleeding or issues with blood clotting will be exacerbated by topical applications of birch, wintergreen, cassia, oregano, cinnamon, fennel, and clove.

 Expecting or nursing mothers should steer clear of basil, white fir, cassia, wintergreen, cinnamon, thyme, clary, rosemary, and sage.
-Other “hot oils” like oregano should also be avoided or used sparingly and extremely diluted.
+Other “hot oils” like oregano should also be avoided or used sparingly and

 Larger animals, particularly those with hooves, benefit from undiluted essential oils applied on the spine, the coronet band, or along the area of the skin and hoof.
 Water misting is also a way to effectively apply these oils.